MrFriendCS/MrFriendCS.github.io/n5-cs/sdd/N5-SDD-Number-Madness/index3.md

 Number Madness!
 ---------------

-First value: 10
-Second value: 2
+What is the first value?
+10
+What is the second value?
+2

-2 added to 10 is 12
+10 plus 2 is 12
-2 subtracted from 10 is 8
+10 minus 2 is 8

 10 multiplied by 2 is 20
 10 divided by 2 is 5.0

 The square of 10 minus the square of 2 is 96
 ```

+## Assumptions

+The values entered by the user will be integers.

 ## Testing